AbdulJabbar1807/AIML-learning/README.md

 ### Walrus operator
 - ':=' it allows us to assign values from right to left and also check for a boolean condition if True or False.

+# Object-Oriented Programming(OOP)
+### Classes
+- Classes in python allows us to invent our own Datatypes in python and give them a name.
+    - Class is an definetion of new datatype or a blueprint.
+    - Atributes:properties of sort that allows us to assign values inside them.

+### Objects
+- Objects are the instances of class,they are simpler things created from blueprint(class).